snowflakedb/snowflake-sqlalchemy/README.md

 Snowflake SQLAlchemy runs on the top of the Snowflake Connector for Python as a [dialect](http://docs.sqlalchemy.org/en/latest/dialects/) to bridge a Snowflake database and SQLAlchemy applications.

+---

+**SQLAlchemy** version 1.4 is a legacy version (see [reference](https://docs.sqlalchemy.org/en/14/)), which is why we are working on a version that supports only **SQLAlchemy 2.x**.
+The version will be available as a _"release candidate"_ to enable earlier testing.
+We will publish more details together with its release.
+The current version will still be supported for two years in accordance with <https://docs.snowflake.com/en/release-notes/requirements#recommended-client-versions>

+---

 Table of contents:
 <!-- TOC -->
 * [Snowflake SQLAlchemy](#snowflake-sqlalchemy)